Interaction effect on topological classification of superconductors in two dimensions

 We then ask whether those helical gapless Majorana edge modes are stable against interactions while preserving those relevant symmetries in question.
 As we show later in detail, the helical Majorana edge states in the case of $\mathbb{Z}=8$ topological invariant are unstable against (even weak) interactions -- the gapless helical Majorana edge states become gapped while no symmetry is broken in the bulk or the edges of the system.
 It is worth to stress that all the relevant symmetries are fully preserved while the gap opens in the edge.
 In other words, the edge of the putative $\mathbb{Z}=8$ system is qualitatively the same as $\mathbb{Z}=0$ systems when symmetry-preserving interactions are included.
+Because the system's edge we consider respects the same set of symmetries as its bulk, robust edge states could fully encode topological properties of the bulk due to the bulk-edge correspondence.
+Consequently, the putative $\mathbb{Z}$ topological classification of non-interacting ``DIII+R'' superconductors in 2D is reduced $\mathbb{Z}_8$ when interactions are considered.
 A similar model, but with different set of symmetries, was studied independently in Refs. \cite{XLQ2012,RyuZhang2012}.

 {\bf DIII+R SCs}: Two-dimensional SCs with TRS $\mathcal{T}^2=-1$ (symmetry class DIII) have a $\mathbb{Z}_2$ topological invariant as shown in the ``periodic table''.
 To see this explicitly, it is helpful to study their edge theory.
 For a $\mathbb{Z}_2$ non-trivial DIII SCs in 2D, its generic edge theory is the 1D helical Majorana fermions: \bea H_{\rm{free}}=\int dx \left[ \psi_{\A}i\pa_x \psi_{\A} - \psi_{\V} i\pa_x \psi_{\V}\right], \eea where $\psi_{\sigma}$ are left/right-moving edge Majorana fermion operators and $\sigma=\A,\V$ are spin index with the following properties under time reversal transformation: $\mathcal{T}^{-1} \psi_{\A} \mathcal{T} =\psi_{\V}$ and $\mathcal{T}^{-1}\psi_{\V}\mathcal{T}=-\psi_{\A}$, which satisfies $\mathcal{T}^2=-1$.
 It is clear that the helical edge states above respect the TRS.
 Moreover, this TRS protects this putative gapless helical edge state since there is only one mass term $im\psi_{\A}\psi_{\V}$ which breaks the TRS in the edge.
 However, when there are two such helical gapless modes labeled by $a=1,2$, the putative gapless modes can be fully gapped by time reversal invariant terms $im(\psi^1_{\A}\psi^2_{\V} +\psi^1_{\V}\psi^2_{\A})$.
 Consequently, the topological classification is $\mathbb{Z}_2$.